ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N2_2025414``: This applies errata 2025414 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2189731``: This applies errata 2189731 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled only for revision r0p0 of the CPU and is still open.

 DSU Errata Workarounds
 ----------------------